Healing conversations are an art form in peril of being lost to our busy lives.

 20 Couples Therapy Questions Designed to Improve Relationships

-Dr. John Gottman, an expert marriage therapist who has observed couples for over 40 years, tells us that we have a very high chance for miscommunication in close relationships (2015).
+Dr. John Gottman, an expert marriage therapist who has observed couples for over 40 years, tells us that we have a very high chance for miscommunication in close relationships (Gottman & Silver, 2015).

 How do we cope with those unfavorable odds?
 Through acceptance, the practice of active listening, and the realization that relational conflict is an opportunity for growth.

-Lack of acceptance is often an important component of relationship gridlock, according to John Gottman, as it causes both people to feel criticized or rejected (2015).
+Lack of acceptance is often an important component of relationship gridlock, as it causes both people to feel criticized or rejected (Gottman & Silver, 2015).
 There are always two points of view, both valid and right, from within each perception.

 Active listening requires practice and comes down to moving from self-informed certainty to curiosity about the other person.
-It helps to adopt “And Stance” where both stories are valid, the world is complex, both partners can get angry, both contribute to the situation, and both are doing their best.
+It helps to adopt an “and stance,” where both stories are valid, the world is complex, both partners can get angry, both contribute to the situation, and both are doing their best.

-According to John Gottman, couples can improve their odds of having a productive talk by:
+Couples can improve their odds of having a productive talk by (Gottman & Silver, 2015):

-- finding things in common (he recommends having good Love Maps of each other)
+- Finding things in common (Gottman and Silver recommend having good Love Maps of each other)

-- offering to help meet the core needs of another person, and finally
+- Offering to help meet the core needs of another person

-- if gridlock seems unavoidable, figuring out if we need a temporary compromise (2015).
+- If gridlock seems unavoidable, figuring out if we need a temporary compromise

 - Why choose today?